Diesel Repair & Service

 How does a diesel injection pump work?

 The first types of injection pumps were in-line, meaning a pump and plunger unit connected to each engine cylinder.
 The fuel was inserted into the pump unit, with one end opening to the combustion chamber and the other housing the plunger.
 The plunger moved back and forth: with the backward stroke, it opened a valve that let the fuel in, and in its forward stroke, it generated a large amount of force that propelled the fuel into the combustion chamber.
 The chamber’s heated air and pressure instantly ignited the fuel so that no spark plugs were needed.
+The more modern distributor injection pumps use only one injection pump.
+Still, it is rotated to meet each combustion chamber as needed and comes with additional valves that control precisely how much fuel is inserted into the pump chamber.
+By electronically controlling the fuel used with each injection, the maximum amount of fuel can be saved.
+There are also modern gasoline engines that use the fuel injection system for a similar end.
+By avoiding the use of spark plugs and controlling fuel use, these engines also work to save energy, this time using less gasoline.

 How do diesel generators work?